pivotal/blog/content/post/bosh-customize-stemcell.md

 <div class="alert alert-warning" role="alert">

 <b>Download the "Raw" stemcell</b>.
+These instructions assume a "raw" stemcell
-OpenStack has two types of stemcells: "Raw"
-and "Regular".
-Always download the "Raw" stemcell; its disk image can be mounted via a loop device and modified.
+and  may not work with non-raw images (e.g. vSphere's .ovf format).
+OpenStack for example has two types of stemcells: "Raw" and "Regular".
+"Raw" stemcell's disk image can be mounted via a loop device and modified.
 The regular stemcell's disk image is QEMU Copy On Write (QCOW) formatted and cannot be mounted (thus cannot be customized).
-On
-<a class="alert-link" href="http://bosh.io/">bosh.io</a>, a raw stemcell will be
-denoted with the word "raw" (e.g. "OpenStack KVM (raw)").
+On <a class="alert-link" href="http://bosh.io/">bosh.io</a>, a raw stemcell will be denoted with the word "raw" (e.g. "OpenStack KVM (raw)").

 </div>